Master java skills

 ComparableComparator

-Comparable needs to be implemented by the class itself whose objects we want to sort in a list.Comparator is a different class alltogether which is passed along with the list which needs to be sorted in Collections.sort() method.
+Comparable needs to be implemented by the class itself whose objects we want to sort in a list.Comparator is a different class altogether which is passed along with the list which needs to be sorted in Collections.sort() method.

 Comparable has compareTo() method which needs to be overridden.Comparator has compare() method which needs to be overridden.